 Partners will be more open and upfront when they perceive that doing so will be more advantageous to their highest values, and they will be more closed and possibly deceitful when they have to deal with their partner’s critical or emotional reactions.

 Using the Demartini Method* can help partners to balance their emotions and become more objective, instead of being driven by emotional extremes.
 Remember, when you’re dating the general many, you can often seek that special one; and when you’re with the one, you can be vulnerable to wonder about the many.
 This law of the one and the many rules all relationships.
-Click here to find out how marriage can be beneficial to your heart’s health.

 Who is the writer?